• Jump to Content »

 Kids playing on swings or on trampolines.
 Sometimes miles between houses.
 Often woods which were nice and cool on the road.
 Bends in the road, curves, slopes - the kind of features on a road I hadn’t come across since upstate Connecticut.
 The Eastern Shore of Virginia was becoming idyllic and perfect for cyclists.

 Finally I was staring at the entrance to a wildlife preserve and knew it was nearly over.
 I had gone over 90 miles.
 Highway 600 turned west towards Route 13.
 The nature reserve had closed at 4.00 p.m.
-It was now after five sometime I reckoned looking at my shadow (honest!).
+It was now after 5 sometime I reckoned looking at my shadow (honest!).
 It was all so quiet, still and peaceful.

 Signs said 1′500 feet to the toll booth for the Bridge-Tunnel.
 The admin office was closed.
 The police office had a no entry sign on the back entrance.
 An officer came out.
 He was unfriendly and said there was no facilities for getting a bicycle across.